If looking like The Hulk, Wolverine, or Batman is your primary goal, then a training program with a bodybuilding focus is what you need.

 • What is Realistic Progress When Cutting?

-Most people find lower body days to be more demanding, so we put those after a rest day when you’ll be freshest.
-Feel free to do the opposite if you prefer to do so and find performance isn’t affected.
+Most people find lower body days more demanding, so we put those after a rest day when you’ll be freshest.
+Feel free to do the opposite if you prefer and find performance isn’t affected.

 An Important Concluding Note